eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## Step 1: Set up Project

-First create a new project for your custom rule.
+First, create a new project for your custom rule.
 Create a new directory, initiate a new npm project in it, and create a new file for the custom rule:

 ```shell
 mkdir eslint-custom-rule-example # create directory